[?] Start Receiving This Blog Today By Simply Subscribing

 Before you glue everything into place, have a look first at what it what might look like.
 Have the kids place the items on the wreath themselves and let them decide.

-Once you have decided how all the items will be placed, go ahead and start glueing the leaves in a circular and even fashion.
+Once you have decided how all the items will be placed, go ahead and start gluing the leaves in a circular and even fashion.
 Add the figures in on the inside edge.

 Let your homemade-autumn-wreath dry thoroughly for a day.
 Hang the wreath on a front door, or anywhere in the house where everyone can see and admire it.